Postpartum Mental Health

 If you are a new mom or new to the area, you may not know the resources available.
 You may struggle to find a mom friends if you are shy or introverted.
 Your OB/GYN or primary care provider as well as your child’s provider can help link you to local resources.

 Finding a group can be hard!
 It can be hard to find like-minded people.
 It can be hard finding time to maintain these relationships or coordinating schedules.
 Sometimes you may have issues with childcare or support from your partner if you would like to have adult only interactions to foster new friendships.
 If in person interactions are not available to you due to time or location, there are great online support groups.
-See the side bar for some specific support groups.
+Here are some suggestions:

 Many mothers face experiences that are challenging or distressing but don’t meet criteria for a mental illness.
 These experiences or feelings are very common and deserved to be addressed.